2026 Federal Tax Credit + State Incentives Included

 🔋

-Battery storage is worth it in high-rate states
+Battery storage pays in high-rate states

 In states like California, Hawaii, or Massachusetts where electricity costs $0.20+/kWh, a home battery system pays off in 7–10 years.
 It also qualifies for the 30% federal tax credit.